AP Glossary

 Yes.
 The terms are used interchangeably.
 Some manufacturers also call it the 'seed' value.

-Watch the meter for a hit and record the value it resets to, or consult published par sheets for the game.
+Watch the counter for a hit and record the value it resets to, or consult published par sheets for the game.
 On many cabinets the floor is also shown on a secondary screen or help page.

 Ready to put floor into practice?

-Get access to 150+ machine-specific advantage play guides with exact trigger points, walk-away rules, and floor-walk routes.
+Get access to 204+ machine-specific advantage play guides with exact trigger points, walk-away rules, and floor-walk routes.

 Get Access